 I use Slido both for live Q&A with our leaders at all-hands meetings and also to power our Ask Me Anything program.
 We’ve seen increased employee participation in all-hands Q&A since implementing Slido and with the ability to vote on the questions, employees choose which topics they’re most interested in hearing more about.

-Ask Me Anything is set up as a year-long event in Slido, which enables employees across the company to submit questions any time.
+Ask Me Anything is set up as a year-long event in Slido, which enables employees across the company to submit questions at any time.
 It’s such a simple but effective way to help us be more transparent and increase engagement in organizational conversation.

 Slido’s live polling feature is also great for assessing if employees understand important content.